slingr-stack/slingr-docs/content/en/platform-ref/slingr-dev-portal/managing-apps.md

   ![Choose template](/images/vendor/platform-ref/managing-apps/create_app_templates.png)

-  When you select a template, you might decide to make it linked by setting the flag **`Linked`**, which is only available if you select **`Slingr Pro`** as the plan.
-If this flag is set, the new app will be linked to the template.
+  When you select a template, you might decide to make it linked by setting the flag **`Linked`**, which is only available if you select **`Slingr Enterprise Plan`** as the plan.
+- If this flag is set, the new app will be linked to the template.
 This means that the new app will only have a production environment, and when changes are synced in the template app, those changes will be applied to this new app as well.
-  If you don't set this flag, only a development environment will be created using the app template, but it will be completely independent from the original app, which means new changes in the template won't affect the new app, and vice versa.
+  If you don't set this flag, only a development environment will be created using the app template.
+However, it will be completely independent of the original app, which means new changes in the template won't affect the new app, and vice versa.

 By default, when you create a new app, only the development environment (unless you have set the **`Linked`** flag) is created with the selected plan.